Howl On: Promotion

 Kennedy performed on the Acoustic Stage at the Glastonbury Festival on June 27, 2009, featuring songs from the album, with the official launching in Northern Ireland on July 4, 2009, with Bap Kennedy and his band's appearance at the Black Box in Belfast.

-Kennedy will appear on the Today with Derek Davis radio show on July 26, 2009, on RTÉ Radio 1.
+Kennedy appeared on the Today with Derek Davis radio show on July 26, 2009, on RTÉ Radio 1.

 As a promotion before the album's release, Kennedy's website offered a free download of the title track, "Howl On".

 Critical response

 Howl On has been well received by music critics with mostly favourable reviews.
 MusicOMH calls the album "another object lesson in economic songwriting and solid musicianship."
 Hot Press rated it four stars and summarizes the album: "Howl On is a lovingly-crafted set of tunes – one giant leap for a talented Belfast man."
-The LIst also rated it four stars and refers to the album as "his best so far".
+The List also rated it four stars and refers to the album as "his best so far".